lilynolan/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 This experiment was interesting because I used Javascrispt instead of the blocks to write the code.
-I found Javascript more challenging than the blocks but I can see that with experience you would be able to write code much faster with Java than with the blocks.
+I found Javascript more challenging than the blocks but I can see that with experience you would be able to write code much faster with Javascript than with the blocks.